silaspe/maths/docs/rand.md

 .

-I wish you a merry christmas eve!..
+I wish you a Merry Christmas eve!..
 Eve!

 .

-I wish you a merry christmas eve!
+I wish you a Merry Christmas eve!

 .

-I wish you a merry christmas!..
+I wish you a Merry Christmas...

+.

+...
+And a happy New Year!